7aitsev/ansible-tuto/step-10/README.md

 And now... let's try this out.
 Since our inventory contains only hosts necessary for the cluster, we don't need to limit the host list and can even run both playbooks.
-Well, to tell the truth, we must run both of them at the same time, since the haproxy playbook requires facts _from_ the two webservers.
+Well, to tell the truth, we must run both of them at the same time, since the HAProxy playbook requires facts _from_ the two webservers.
 In step-11 we'll show how to avoid this.

 ```bash